I struggled getting an ADHD diagnosis – and I’m a medical professional

 Qbtech, which provides both in-clinic and telehealth subjective testing software, provided me with objective data that was hard to refute.
 The task-based test monitors for and measures ADHD symptoms in a patient, comparing their final results against those of the same age and gender without ADHD.
 Using it as a supplemental tool alongside traditional diagnostic methods, my provider was able to rule out anxiety and confirm my ADHD.

-Life, Post-Diagnosis
+Life, post-diagnosis

 I could tell the difference the first day I started treatment.